Major Florida hospital hit by possible ransomware attack

 It had the hallmarks of a ransomware attack, but the hospital has not yet characterized it as such, instead calling it an “IT security issue.”
 Victims often at least initially decline to confirm ransomware attacks.

-A statement from the hospital said it has rescheduled non-emergency patient appointments and has diverted some emergency room patients.
+The hospital said in a statement that it was diverting some emergency room patients, and rescheduling non-emergency patient appointments through Monday.
 It said it is not moving patients currently in the hospital to other facilities.

+Patients will be contacted directly if their appointments are affected, spokeswoman Tori Lynn Schneider said in a statement.

-All nonemergency procedures have been canceled and rescheduled, the statement said.
-It is unclear when systems will return online.
+It was unclear when systems would fully return online.
 The hospital said it has been working with law enforcement.

 The hospital, headquartered in Tallahassee, provides health care across 21 counties in northern Florida and southern Georgia, according to its website.